Free Resource

 10AdSpirit GmbHGermanyadspirit.de

-12Semasio GmbHGermanysemasio.com/legal/privacy-policy
+12Semasio GmbHGermanysemasio.com/legal/privacy-policies

-13Virtual Minds GmbHGermanyvirtualminds.com/privacy-policy
+13Virtual Minds GmbHGermanyvirtualminds.com/privacy-center

 14Showheroes SEGermanyshowheroes.com privacy policy (PDF)